OCA/sale-workflow/sale_crm_set_won/readme/DESCRIPTION.rst

-This module extends the functionality of SALE and CRM to set opportunities as WON when confirm a linked Sale Order.
+This module extends the functionalities of SALE and CRM to set opportunities as WON when confirm a linked Sale Order.